-Having gone to an international school mapping Philippine education onto the utmost global perspective, 2018 Philippine Bar Exam Topnotcher, Atty.
+2018 Philippine Bar Exam Topnotcher Atty.
 Sean James B. Borja considers Southville International School and Colleges (SISC) significantly influential to his success.
-SISC celebrates another milestone, as Borja takes the spot being its first alumnus to ever top the bar exam.
-“As a lawyer, I find that we need to observe what goes around on us not only through a national lens, but equally so from an international perspective.” – Borja said in an interview as we looked back to his international education journey in Southville.
-Borja shared how his childhood was far different from the person that he is now.
+Southville celebrates another milestone, as Borja takes the spot being its first alumnus to top the Philippine Bar Exam.
+“As a lawyer, I find that we need to observe what goes around on us not only through a national lens, but equally so from an international perspective.” – Borja said in an interview having gone to an international school.
+As hee looked back to his international education journey in Southville, Borja shared how his childhood was far different from the person that he is now.
 The practice of law was far from his vision and world issues were never part of his interests.
-Things unfolded when he officially joined Southville in 2006, at a tender age of 11.
+Things unfolded when he officially joined Southville in 2006, at the age of 11.
 As he gradually matured, Borja started gauging and making sense of real viewpoints throughout his life as he expanded on his identity and greater purpose.

 “The IB Programme really assisted Atty.
 Borja’s focus on target setting.The IB students thrive in their comprehension of world issues and human understanding.This is achieved through essays,oral commentary, and text analyses.
 These develop the students’ communication and critical thinking skills.” – Mr. John Wraith, IB Coordinator.